 - The missions and membership of the two organizations

 It has been my immense pleasure to work with both fantastic groups.
-I spoke at the CADDAC conference in 2008 (Toronto) and 2014 (Vancouver) and, this past fall, gave the plenary talk and a workshop at CADDRA’s annual conference in Quebec City.
+I spoke at the CADDAC conference in 2008 (Toronto) and 2014 (Vancouver).
+This past fall, I gave a plenary talk and a workshop at CADDRA’s annual conference in Quebec City.

 In 2014, CADDAC dynamo director Heidi Bernhardt and I coordinated efforts regarding the generic Concerta products being introduced to the U.S. and Canada (different products, similar issues).
 Generic Concerta in Canada: Parallel Problems

 In short, I know well these organizations and many of their members and leaders.
-That is why I feel very confident in making this recommendation:
+I feel confident in making this recommendation: